View More Images

 Click here for a sample of the Wayfarer booklet.

 5-nights’ accommodation, 5 breakfasts and 4 dinners.
-(Extension: 2-nights' accommodation, 2 breakfasts and 2 dinners).
+(Post-Tour Extension: 2-nights' accommodation, 2 breakfasts and 2 dinners).

-Main baggage transfer between accommodation including one overnight transfer (two overnight transfers in the case of the 7-night tour).
+Main baggage transfer between accommodation including one overnight transfer.

 Three private vehicle transfers.